rotationalio/rotational.io/README.md

 The next steps are as follows:

-1. Update the `name` and `slug` fields.
-2. Add your image link to the `profile` field.
+1. Add your image link to the `profile` field.
-3. Update the `designation` and `field` fields with your function at Rotational.
+2. Update the `designation` and `field` fields with your function at Rotational.
-4. Add your `social` media profile `link` for LinkedIn, Twitter, and GitHub.
+3. Add your `social` media profile `link` for LinkedIn, Twitter, and GitHub.
-5. Write a brief description about yourself.
+4. Write a brief description about yourself.

 **Note**: If you would like to not include any social media links, delete the entire `social` field.
 If you would like to not include a link to a specific social media site, delete the `name`, `link`, and `icon` fields.